I Hated Hair-Repair Products Until I Tried This Honey Serum

 AdvertisementADVERTISEMENT

-We talk a lot about humectants for the skin — my personal favorites are hyaluronic acid and glycerin.
+We talk a lot about humectants for the skin, and my personal favourites are hyaluronic acid and glycerin.
 They help draw water into the skin to keep it hydrated.
 With these ingredients in my serum, my skin stays dewier than it would otherwise.
 Honey does the same thing for my hair.
 "Honey's humectant properties draw moisture to the hair to keep it soft, which can prevent breakage and help you retain more length over time," explains hair stylist Maya Smith and the founder of The Doux, a natural hair care brand that formulates using honey.

 Negin Mirsalehi, hair influencer-turned-beekeeper, founded Gisou in 2015 with the understanding that honey is beneficial for hair health.
 She created Gisou's first and still best-selling honey-infused hair oil.
 Now, as a disclaimer, I tried the Gisou hair oil a few years ago and never drained the (very chic) glass bottle.
 Although, looking back, the reason I fell off of it was more of a user error.
 I was applying the oil to my hair dry, immediately after a blow dry, and now I know that my fine hair gets heavy and flat when I apply any oils to it dry.
 Damp hair works better.